daphne-simons/halter-test/NOTES.md

 - [X] - do select('*') query routes; GET `api/v1/cows` and GET `api/v1/cows/:id`

 Front End:
-- [X] - set up apiClient function to call cows from backend api
+- [X] - set up apiClient functions to call cows from backend api
-- [X] - use `@tanstack/react-query` to make a useQuery() in component to see if i can console.log all cows, and a single cow.
+- [X] - use `@tanstack/react-query` to make a useQuery() in component - useful for it's caching and asynchronous handling features.
+- [X] - console.log data (all cows and a single cow).
-- [X] - set up functionality to get cow data by time.
+- [X] - set up functionality to get cow data by time...

-### Specifics for Time Selection UI:
+### Specifics for Time Selection:

-- Make a UI widget (like a date/time picker) where users can choose a specific time.
+- Make a UI feature where users can choose a specific time.
 - Check out the material UI slider options.
 - Although the time frame is approx 24 hours worth of data.
 As I explored this data, I realised that the data records are a bit inconsistent in terms of time_stamp regularity.
-- For this reason I decided to make a sliding range input that has increasing steps that represent an hours worth of data.
+- I decided to make a sliding range input with hourly incrementing steps.
-- As a user selects an hour it will represent all the cows data that occured on that exact time or the most recent record.
+- As a user selects an hour it will represent the cow(s) location data that occured on that exact time or the most recent record.
 - Initially I build some backend api's to query the data using the time_stamp as a parameter, so that I could use those api's in the frontend to make a time selection UI.
 - As i carried on working on this, and looking further into the documentation for `mapbox` I realised it would be a better user experience to use the filtering functions provided by mapbox.
 This way the filtering experience would be faster (a user would not have to wait until backend requests were completed).
 - Similar client side filtering logic has been applied for a single cow or all-cow selection.